 3) Gay’s The Word

-One of London’s most legendary bookshops, Gay’s The Word, is another very special independent bookshop which boasts of the welcoming and diverse atmosphere that London offers.
+One of the most legendary bookshops in London, Gay’s The Word, is another very special independent bookshop which boasts of the welcoming and diverse atmosphere that London offers.

 It’s a bookshop that couldn’t legally exist in many parts of the world, a fact that makes it all the more important to give your love, attention, appreciation, and money to.